 Due to large surface area, isometric or square shapes have a better rate of hitting the shuttlecock in the sweet spot.
-This is a common reason why the isometric heads are getting more popular in the market.
+This is a common reason why the isometrics are getting more popular in the market.

 On the other hand, it’s hard to identify the sweet spot for an oval or round-shaped frame.
 But once you become able to do that, such racket delivers a devastating shot.
-So, it’s important to identify your style of playing to choose the right racket head.
-Therefore, we recommend isometric and square heads for beginners & circular for medium and advanced level players.
+So, it’s important to identify your style of playing to choose the right racket frames.
+Therefore, we recommend isometric and square heads for beginners & circular for medium and advanced level sportsmen.

 Every racket has its own pros and cons.
 The durability depends upon the material used.
 You just have to pick the right racket that fits better into your style of playing based on the above facts.
 The racket will break if you slam it on a hard surface with full power no matter what material it is made up of.
 So, it’s your own duty to take care of the shaft, and frame after purchasing.

 In our opinion, Voltric Z Force is the best Yonex Badminton racket in terms of power and Nanoray Z Speed is best in terms of quickness.
 Please check our list above to read the full specifications and details.